tom2022/tms/README.md

 ## Serve the application

-Running the TMS Mockup app in a browser is as simple as running the following command in the root folder:
+Running the TMS Mockup app in a browser is as simple as running the following command in the created root folder:

 ```sh
 $ ionic serve